 Loan Servicing is identified as a sub-category of Operational Risk.
-Loan Servicing is a new business line added to CBN Group business.
 The overall impact to revenues and profitability is not significant, but as a new business, it is not captured under Pillar 1 capital in full for the first three years.
-Hence, a temporary Pillar II capital allocation is made, in the amount of EUR 0.3 mm based on expected revenues.
+Hence, a temporary Pillar II capital allocation is made, in the amount of EUR 0.1 mm based on expected revenues.